glitch-txs/w3-docs/docs/w3-react/init.md

 :::tip Note

-The WalletConnect's project id can be set either via *options* or by creating an enviroment variable in your project called `NEXT_PUBLIC_WALLETCONNECT_ID`
+The WalletConnect's project id can be set either as an argument or by creating an enviroment variable in your project called `NEXT_PUBLIC_WALLETCONNECT_ID`

 :::

+Create your WalletConnect Project ID at <a href='https://cloud.walletconnect.com/sign-in' target='_blank' >WalletConnect Cloud</a>

-If you'd like to handle the modal by yourself you can listen to the uri with
+If you'd like to handle the modal on your own you can listen to the uri with
 ```ts
 window.addEventListener('walletconnect#uri', handleUri)
 ```